Andrew Dawes (brigadier)

 Brigadier Andrew Dawes CBE is a senior British Army officer, serving as Military commander for Wales, commander of the 160th Welsh Brigade and head of the British army in Wales.

 Career

+Dawes "attended Oswestry School between the years of 1983 and 1986 before he left to attend the University of Lancaster".
 Before becoming commander for Wales, he was the military commander for South West England until 2020.
 He was awarded a CBE in 2020, partly due to his leadership in the military support during the poisoning of Sergei and Yulia Skripal in Salisbury, England.

 Exercise Cambrian Patrol

 Discussing the Exercise Cambrian Patrol, Dawes stated that he is "thrilled the exercise is back" and:

 "The format remains focused on the battle craft syllabus to an annual training test standard," he said.

 "One may think this sounds simple, but you would be quite wrong."

 Support of NHS in Wales during the Covid Pandemic

 The Welsh Ambulance Service thanked the Armed Forces in Wales for its support through the Coronavirus pandemic.
 On the 12th of May 2021, the Welsh Ambulance Trust presented a plaque to Dawes CBE as a token of its appreciation.